gathik-jindal/cg-project/A3/readme.md

 # Assignment 3

-A WebGL application demonstrating 3D object rendering with various shading techniques.
+A WebGL application demonstrating 3D object rendering with various shading and texturing techniques.

 ## Screenshot

 ![A3 Screenshot](ss.png)

 ## About